ItaloHugoMDS/Threat_Hunting/README.md

 **10.0.0.149**.
 Using this information, it's possible to get to the **MAC address** of the device:
 **00:21:5d:9e:42:fb**.
 This information leads to the next answer for the **host name** of the machine:
 **DESKTOP-E7FHJS4**;
-3. This item shows all the outside address which the connections are trying to reach out;
+3. This item shows all the outside addresses which the connections are trying to reach out;
 4. The forth item is the one that highlights the most in the investigation as an **IoC**.
 A random unencrypted connection reaching out to a server with no hostname resolution.
 This connection will be the starting point for the investigation;